ManiAm/VENTOS_Public/README.md

 Now you can use sumo-cmd and sumo-gui commands instead!

 **Step 3:** libpcap library is used to sniff packets from network interfaces.
-We need to give permission to opp_run to be able to access the network interfaces.
-One approach is to give opp_run root access.
-A better approach is to use the following command (check [here](http://packetlife.net/blog/2010/mar/19/sniffing-wireshark-non-root-user/)):
+We need to give permission to opp_run to be able to access the network interfaces (check [here](http://packetlife.net/blog/2010/mar/19/sniffing-wireshark-non-root-user/)).
+Moreover, libusb needs permission to open a USB device for read/write.
+This is done through setting [capabilities](http://linux.die.net/man/7/capabilities) using the following command:

-    sudo setcap cap_net_raw,cap_net_admin=eip /home/mani/Desktop/omnetpp-4.6/bin/opp_run
+    sudo setcap cap_dac_override,cap_net_raw,cap_net_admin=eip /home/mani/Desktop/omnetpp-4.6/bin/opp_run

 Note that you need to change the path to opp_run accordingly.